andreamerello/pic-revenge/README.md

-programmer (so that input are inputs, output are outputs, VPP control is switched off) as well as a script to manually turn on and off VCC (that is, my custom HW programmer can switch on/off VPP and VCC as well, but the latter is not supported by pickle, so you have to switch it on manually after running pickle, and to switch it off before removing the PIC from the socket).
+programmer (so that input are inputs, output are outputs, VPP control is switched off) as well as a script to manually turn on and off VCC (that is, my custom HW programmer can switch on/off VPP and VCC as well, but the latter is not supported by pickle, so you have to switch it on manually before running pickle, and to switch it off before removing the PIC from the socket).

 Now that I could program a PIC, of course, I need the toolchain.

-The GNU gputils project contains an assembler and linker for pic devices.
+The GNU *"gputils"* project contains an assembler and a linker for pic devices.
 It supports a wide range of PIC devices and seems to be pretty common, mature and tested.
 So, I added a snapshot of the latest version to my repo.

-There is also a simulator (gpsim) but I have bot tried it yet.
+There is also a simulator, *"gpsim"*, but I have not tried it yet.

-Since programming in ASM is a little overkilling, I needed a C compiler.
+Since programming in ASM is a little overkilling, I looked for a C compiler.
-After searching on google it turned out that SDCC should be able to cross-compile for PIC16 and PIC18 device family.
+After searching on Google it turned out that *"SDCC"* should be able to cross-compile for PIC16 and PIC18 device family.
 It relies on gputils.
 I added a git submodule to the latest stable version.

-I tried to use also more recent versions of SDCC (6f53db86cd1d9a6adfbc41c78de61489a00b4760), but I had to hack with aclocal to successfully compile it.
+I tried to use also more recent versions of SDCC (6f53db86cd1d9a6adfbc41c78de61489a00b4760), but I had to do ugly hacks with aclocal to successfully compile it.

-Basically it complained because it tried to explicitly run aclocal-1.15 (while I have 1.14), but updating it resulted in an another, earlier error.
+Basically it complained because it tried to explicitly run aclocal-1.15 (while I had only 1.14), and updating it resulted in an another, even earlier error.
 The workaround that worked for me is to keep the "aclocal" 1.14 binary, while providing *also* the "aclocal-1.15" binary.
 I have no idea of what is going on...

-BTW While compiling demo code with these two SDCC versions, the hash of the resulting HEX were different, but both worked.
+BTW While compiling demo code with these two SDCC versions the hash of the resulting HEX were different, but both worked.

 Other than this, I thinke one time I saw SDCC compiling error that I think went away by building on one single core (no *-j8* make option), but I'm not sure about his.